campuspress/divi-accessibility/README.md

 # Divi Accessibility

 A WordPress plugin that improves Divi accessibility in accordance with WCAG 2.0 guidelines.
+While there are many great plugins dealing with improving WordPress theme accessibility, this was developed for issues _specifically_ found within Divi.

 ## Features